Connect with others who understand.

 Written by Emily Wagner, M.S.

-Lung cancer is the most common type of cancer in the world, but there are currently no good screening tests for it.
-Lung cancer screening is expensive and only recommended for people who currently smoke or have smoked in the past.
-Although smoking is certainly a risk factor for developing lung cancer, it is also possible for someone who has never smoked to develop lung cancer.
-Therefore, it is important to be aware of the early symptoms of lung cancer so that you can have a conversation with your doctor about any concerns.
+Lung cancer is the most common type of cancer in the world, and it can have different causes.
+Although smoking tobacco is certainly a risk factor for developing lung cancer, it’s also possible for someone who has never smoked to develop this condition.
+Because no one is immune from lung cancer, it’s important to be aware of the risks and early symptoms so that you can have a conversation with your doctor about lung cancer screening.

-The lungs have very few nerve endings, meaning that symptoms are harder to notice in the earlier stages.
-Most symptoms aren’t noticed until cancer has progressed to later stages, which is why most cases of lung cancer are diagnosed later.
+The lungs have very few nerve endings, which means symptoms are harder to notice in the earlier stages.
+Most symptoms aren’t apparent until lung cancer has progressed to later stages, which is why most cases are diagnosed later.
+Here are four syndromes, or groups of symptoms, that can happen in lung cancer.

 In the early stages of lung cancer, you may notice milder versions of some common symptoms.
-These symptoms can happen when a tumor presses on structures in the lungs, such as the airways (bronchi), which can lead to:
+These symptoms can happen when a tumor presses on structures in the lungs, such as the bronchi (airways), which can lead to:

 • Shortness of breath